 The Brain's Vulnerability to Motorcycle Accidents

 Finally, cerebrospinal fluid fills the gaps between the meninges and skull.
-As you might imagine, this three-prong system of defense is not much and leaves the brain open to enormous damage in the event of a motorcycle crash especially if the victim is not wearing a helmet.
+As you might imagine, this three-pronged system of defense is not much and leaves the brain open to enormous damage in the event of a motorcycle crash, especially if the victim is not wearing a helmet.